PraimJ/MERN-BLOG_APP/README.md

 ExpressJS: A framework for NodeJS which helps to ease the process.

 ReactJS: A JS Library to build fast and scalable UI's.
 It's the View Part in MERN Stack.

+Backend Set-Up:

+Frontend Set-Up:

+FRONT-END SET-UP
+1. CD to the highest. level folder for the app
+2. npx create-react-app (frontend)- This is your frontend foldername
+3. CD into the frotend folder
+4. Go into App.js, delete everything in the div
+5. go to index.js, take out web report import
+6. App.css, take out all styles
+7. index.css, take out all styles replace withe *{margin =0;}
+8. npm start
+9. To test the app put <HELLO WORLD> into the divs of App.js
+10. Add component folder, with your components
+11. If you have the Es7 +react/Redux/React-Native snippets Extension - this allows you to create your components with ease by using rface command

+ROUTES, NAVIGATION & HEADER
+12. npm install @mui/material @emotion/react @emotion/styled - Material UI offers a package of ready built ui components for your react app
+13. npm i react-router-dom, this is to control routes, import BrowerRouter in index.js and wrap the App with it
+14. In App.js import React,nesteverything with fragments
+15. Add all routes, on App.js
+16. Add link of routes in Header.js a component

+STATE MANAGEMENT:
+install redux = npm i react-redux @reduxjs/toolkit